vitalets/playwright-fix-with-ai/README.md

-# "🤖 Fix with AI" Button in Playwright Report
+# "🤖 Fix with AI" Button in Playwright HTML Report

-An example repo for demonstration fixing Playwright tests with AI.
+An example repo for demonstration [fixing Playwright tests with AI](https://dev.to/vitalets/fix-with-ai-button-in-playwright-html-report-2j37).

 To check it yourself, follow the instructions: